-- Chemical application of roadbed will be conducted in spring (May-June). - Chemical application for brush control in areas adjacent to the roadbed will be conducted in late summer or fall (August-October). - Chemical application for stem treatment will be applied selectively throughout the year as needed. - On-track and off-track mechanical controls including the use of hand tools will be conducted selectively throughout the year. - Target vegetation such as large canopy trees will be planned for trimming or removal throughout the year as needed and conducted with the support of thirdparty contractors and overseen by a professional arborist. - Drainage ditch clearing will be conducted throughout the year as needed.
+- Chemical application of roadbed will be conducted in spring (May-June). - Chemical application for brush control will be conducted in late summer or fall (August-October). - Chemical application for stem treatment will be applied selectively throughout the year as needed. - On-track and off-track mechanical controls including the use of hand tools will be conducted selectively throughout the year. - Target vegetation such as large canopy trees will be planned for trimming or removal throughout the year as needed and conducted with the support of thirdparty contractors and overseen by a professional arborist. - Drainage ditch clearing will be conducted throughout the year as needed.